 Blade Vs Burr Grinders

-Blade grinders work in a way similar to blenders; they have a blade that whizzes around and chops up the coffee beans.
+Blade grinders work similarly to blenders; they have a blade that whizzes around and chops up the coffee beans.
 These grinders are generally the cheapest on the market.
-However we would never recommend them as they result in a very inconsistent grind which basically equals horrid tasting coffee.
+However, we would never recommend them as they result in a very inconsistent grind, which equals horrid tasting coffee.

 All burr grinders will also have an RPM (Revolutions Per Minute) speed.
-The higher the RPM the more consistent the grind which is good, but also the more potential for heat which is bad.
-Flat plate burrs however are able to deal with higher RPMs.
+The higher the RPM, the more consistent the grind, which is good, but also the more potential for heat which is bad.
+Flat plate burrs, however, can deal with higher RPMs.
 So flat burrs tend to have higher RPMs while conical burrs tend to be lower.

 Ceramic vs Stainless Steel Burrs

-When it comes to burrs they either come in ceramic or stainless steel.
-Ceramic Burrs are stronger and last a lot longer than Stainless Steel burrs, they also retain their sharpness almost indefinitely.
+When it comes to burrs, they either come in ceramic or stainless steel.
+Ceramic Burrs are stronger and last longer than Stainless Steel burrs; they also retain their sharpness almost indefinitely.
 Ceramic burrs are particularly good if you are looking at grinding espresso roasts.

-However stainless steel burrs are probably more popular and still can do an excellent job.
+However, stainless steel burrs are probably more popular and still can do an excellent job.
 Stainless steel burrs generally start out a lot sharper than Ceramic burrs allowing more precision in grinding.
-However they do lose their sharpness a lot quicker than Ceramic burrs.
-Stainless steel burrs produce hardly any fines and are generally recommended if you are looking to brew pour over, french press or single origin coffees.
+However, they do lose their sharpness a lot quicker than Ceramic burrs.
+Stainless steel burrs produce hardly any fines and are generally recommended if you want to brew pour-over, French press, or single-origin coffees.

 Electric vs Manual Grinders

-Generally you can get a far better quality grinder if you opt for a manual grinder at the same price point.
-Manual grinders have far less parts that can break down and are generally very durable and most are portable.
-On the downside they do require a lot of arm work to grind the beans for a single brew.
-We would not recommend a manual grinder if you are looking to grind for espresso or if you are wanting to brew multiple drinks at a time.
+Generally, you can get a far better quality grinder if you opt for a manual grinder at the same price point.
+Manual grinders have far fewer parts that can break down and are generally very durable, and most are portable.
+On the downside, they require a lot of arm work to grind the beans for a single brew.
+We would not recommend a manual grinder if you are looking to grind for espresso or if you want to brew multiple drinks at a time.

-Electric grinders are far more convenient to use, they grind beans for you at the push of a button.
+Electric grinders are far more convenient to use; they grind beans for you at the push of a button.
 However, on the downside, they are a lot more noisy and expensive than manual grinders.
-They are also not as reliable as they have a lot more parts that can break down over time.
+They are also not as reliable as they have many more parts that can break down over time.